 It can be challenging to be emotionally, spiritually, and physically well when you disagree with your personal boundaries.
 We repeat patterns until they are broken, and psychotherapy is a great tool for making the negative unconscious patterns into conscious ones – so that they can be cleared for good.

 Rachel Anenberg, BA (Psyc), BSW, MSW (Master of Social Work) is a psychotherapist and spiritual coach providing integrative therapy.
-Her expertise as a psychotherapist come from a combined background and education in psychology, social work, and soul sciences.
+Her expertise as a psychotherapist come from a combined background and education in psychology, social work, and energy healing.

-Disclaimer: Rachel Anenberg and Freedom Healing Centre will not be held personally, legally, or financially liable for any action taken based upon their advice.
+Disclaimer: This article is not intended as a replacement for facilitated psychotherapy.
 The principles and techniques taught in this article are based on the personal and professional experience of the authour as a intuitive healer and psychotherapist, trained in Psychology (BA) and Social Work (MSW).
 Rachel Anenberg does not claim to be a doctor or provider of medical advice.
-The author is not a psychiatrist and is not able to diagnose medical or psychiatric ailments.
-By utilising the techniques in this article, the participant acknowledges that he/she assumes full responsibility for the knowledge gained herein and its application.
 The reader takes full responsibility for the way they utilise and exercise the information in this article.
-The key points discussed are guidelines and suggestions for the support of personal development.
-This article is not intended as a replacement for facilitated psychological therapies.
-Anyone using the information in this article acknowledges that they have read and understand the details of this disclaimer.